lowRISC/opentitan/hw/ip/uart/doc/_index.md

 Note that the watermark interrupts are edge triggered events.
 This means the interrupt only triggers when the condition transitions from untrue->true.
 This is especially important in the tx_watermark case.
-When the TX FIFO is empty, it by default satisifies all the watermark conditions.
+When the TX FIFO is empty, it by default satisfies all the watermark conditions.
 In order for the interrupt to trigger then, it is required that software initiates a write burst that is greater than the programmed watermark value.

 For example, assume TX watermark is programmed to be less than 4 bytes, and software programs one byte at a time, waits for it to finish transmitting, before supplying the next byte.